1. walked the paved ways

 1We sailors were exploring an abandoned place of worship at our port.
 2We knew this romani master had passed by, for we saw he had painted marks of his deliberations on the walls.

 1We encountered a simple abode in which this romani master had undertaken a long period of contemplation.
-2We became mute for a considerable time.
+2We became mute for a long time.

 1Legend has it that in a simple abode the romani master took respite from a harsh sun.
 2In the tenebrous interior of this abode he was able to further his deliberations.
 3His discoveries became part of the teachings of the diviners.